JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 ## Internal Dependencies {#webpack-intro-internal-dependencies}

-Let's install a dependency and make use of it in our shiny application.
+Let's install a dependency and make use of it in our Shiny application.

 We'll install [mousetrap](https://github.com/ccampbell/mousetrap) a library to handle key-strokes.
-We're going to use it to hide the UI of the shiny application behind a secret pass-phrase; it will only be revealed after it has been typed.
-This can be done by observing a specific set of key-strokes with mousetrap and set a shiny input value when that particular sequence is typed.
+We're going to use it to hide the UI of the Shiny application behind a secret pass-phrase; it will only be revealed after it has been typed.
+This can be done by observing a specific set of key-strokes with mousetrap and set a Shiny input value when that particular sequence is typed.

 <div class="rmdnote">
 <p>This is by no means a safe way to secure an application!</p>